syscl/Asus-FX50J/README.md

 - Fixed a bug that will cause Realtek usb wifi fail to turn off, then causing the sleep panic.
+- Added SSDT-rmne.aml for USB Wi-Fi to access AppStore.
 - Updated related kexts to latest version.
 - Updated to Clover r3751.